-Info: In addition to the power consumed by the PIC18F56Q71 and its peripherals, approximately $100 \mu A$ will be drawn from any external power source to power the on-board level shifters and voltage monitor circuitry when a USB cable is plugged into the DEBUG connector on the board.
-When a USB cable is not plugged in, some current is used to supply the level shifter's voltage pins, which have a worst-case current consumption of approximately $5 \mu A$.
-Typical values may be as low as 100 nA.
+Info: In addition to the power consumed by the AVR64EA48 and its peripherals, approximately $100 \, \mu A$ will be drawn from any external power source to power the on-board level shifters and voltage monitor circuitry when a USB cable is plugged into the DEBUG connector on the board.
+When a USB cable is unplugged, some current is used to supply the level shifter's voltage pins, which have a worst-case current consumption of approximately $5 \, \mu A$ .
+Typical values may be as low as $100 \, nA$ .